 We are committed to a policy of protecting the rights and privacy of individuals.
-We need to collect and use certain types of Data to carry on our work of managing Slaley Commemoration Hall.
+We need to collect and use certain types of Data to carry on our work as a Parish Council.
 This personal information must be collected and handled securely.